Watergate Bay

 Watergate Bay (Porth Tregoryan, meaning cove at Coryan's farmstead/village) is a long bay or beach flanked by cliffs centred two miles NNE of Newquay below the B3276 Newquay to Padstow road near the hamlet of Tregurrian in Cornwall, United Kingdom.
 It faces the Atlantic Ocean, adjacent to Newquay Bay.

 The 2 mi sandy beach and exposed site is popular for non-powered water sports, kite flying, and sand art.

 Since May 2007, Watergate Bay hosts the English Nationals Surfing Championships.

+In May 2026, it was named the 6th best beach in the UK by Time Out magazine.